Uncertainty in Graph Neural Networks: A Survey: Utilizing Uncertainty in Tasks

 Abnormality detection is a pivotal task in graph machine learning for safety and security.
 In this section, we define general abnormality detection as the task that identifies irregular patterns that deviate from the established norms.
 Uncertainty can serve as both a metric of abnormality and a tool for abnormality detection.
 Depending on the specific definition of abnormality, the application of uncertainty in abnormality detection can be systematically categorized into three distinct types: out-of-distribution detection, outlier detection, and misclassification detection.

 \textbf{OOD detection.} To begin with, out-of-distribution (OOD) detection focuses on identifying instances that diverge from the training data distribution (in-distribution).
-OOD detection involves identifying samples from unknown classes and preventing models from making wrong decisions on these samples with overconfidence.
+OOD detection involves identifying samples from unknown classes and preventing models from making wrong decisions with overconfidence.
 In some literature \citep{wu2020openwgl}, OOD detection is integrated with the task of classification for in-distribution data and formulated as an open-world classification.
-Open-world classifiers not only recognize predefined classes seen during training but also identify instances that belong to new and previously unseen classes.
+Open-world classifiers recognize predefined classes seen during training and identify instances from new classes.
 For OOD detection, \cite{wu2020openwgl} maximize an entropy-based uncertainty loss for unlabeled nodes during training, such that the instances of unseen classes can have a low and balanced predictive probability over the already seen classes.
 During inference, if the maximal class probability of an instance is lower than a predefined threshold, the instance is regarded as OOD.
 In addition, \cite{zhao2020uncertainty} propose to quantify various types of uncertainty with graph-based Dirichlet distribution, and point out that vacuity uncertainty, derived from a lack of evidence or knowledge, is the most effective in OOD detection among other uncertainties.
 Furthermore, considering the non-i.i.d. nature of graph data, \cite{stadler2021graph} perform Bayesian posterior updates for predictions on interdependent nodes through diffusing Dirichlet parameters.
 Epistemic uncertainty without network effects is shown effective in detecting random OOD nodes with perturbed features, while epistemic uncertainty with network effects performs better in identifying nodes from the left-out class not present in the training data.

 \textbf{Outlier detection.} Apart from OOD detection, outlier detection (also known as anomaly detection) is another prevailing task that effectively leverages uncertainty in graph learning.
 Outlier detection refers to the identification of data that exhibit significantly different behaviors or characteristics compared to the majority of the graph.
 Different from the OOD data, outliers can also exist in the training data. \cite{ray2021learning} directly estimate the predictive uncertainty with deviation from the distribution for interpretable anomalous behavior detection on multivariate time series.
 Notwithstanding conventional uncertainty quantification methods, \cite{liu2022pygod} interpret the graph anomaly scores using a Bayesian approach \citep{perini2020quantifying}, which converts the anomaly score into the confidence level of the \gnn in its outlier prediction for each example.
 The key idea of this conversion is to align the likelihood of an example being an outlier with its position in anomaly score distribution.